Alabama Constitution of 1901: Notable features

-Although the lower house was to be apportioned based on each county's population, the legislature did not reapportion its districts for more than 60 years, despite the state constitution calling for reapportionment each decade after the national census.
+Although the both houses were to be apportioned based on each county's population, the legislature did not reapportion its districts for more than 60 years, despite the state constitution calling for reapportionment each decade after the national census.
+The fact counties could not be divided into several Senate districts also prevented the creation of senatorial districts with equal population.
 The vast differences in population between urban and rural counties through those decades resulted in rural areas being grossly over-represented in the legislature, giving them outsized influence over state affairs.
 Developing urban areas were underserved for decades and ill represented.

 As a result of several federal court decisions in 1960-1967 that mandated the principle of "one man, one vote", members of both houses of the legislature are now elected from districts of roughly equal population, and the legislature is required to reapportion itself every decade.

 Even with these changes, the legislature still has great power over local government, and devotes considerable time to local issues.
 With the buildup of the defense industry and regional needs during World War II in Birmingham and its area, Jefferson County was finally afforded limited home rule in 1944.
 Limited home rule has since been granted to six other counties: Lee, Mobile, Madison, Montgomery, Shelby, and Tuscaloosa.

 All the other counties must lobby the local legislation committees of the state House and Senate to pass local ordinances, making passing even the simplest local laws a tedious process.
 Most county councils or commissions elect their members by at-large voting without proportional representation, which dilutes the political power of significant minorities and generally limits their ability to elect candidates of their choice.

 The constitution addresses many issues that are dealt with by statute in most other states, most notably taxation.
 Unlike most states, a large portion of Alabama's tax code is written into the constitution, necessitating its amendment over even minor tax issues, which prevents most local governments from passing any ordinances on taxation.
 Although the home rule counties can pass ordinances on tax issues, even that authority is limited.
 For instance, Jefferson County cannot pass ordinances related to property taxes.
 According to The New York Times, Alabama's tax code is one of the most regressive in the nation.